 Writer and stand-up comic, Lisa Perlman, shares her move to Rye, NY story.
 She moved from Manhattan to Westchester.
 Here is Lisa Perlman’s Move to Westchester story.

-Tell me about your journey to Westchester
+Tell me about your move to Westchester

 Tell me a little bit about your decision making process- why did you choose to move to Rye?
 What other towns were you looking at?